GemNueva/GemNueva/README.md

 ### Hi there 👋

 ### ✨ Who am I?
-My name is Gem Nueva and I’m a Software Engineer student at UNISA.
-On this page you will find all of my public projects and resources I use.
+My name is Gem Nueva and I’m a Software Engineer student at the University of South Australia.
+On this page you will find my public projects and resources I use.

 #### 🔗 My Youtube channel
 [![YouTube](./assets/youtube.svg)](https://www.youtube.com/@gem6228)